ldoyle78/CalgaryVotingTrends/Ward11VotingTrends.md

 CommunityVotes <- subset(ElectComm, !is.na(comm_code))
 ```
 ## Ward 11
-I started by looking at distribution of votes for Ward 11 City Councillor.
+Look at distribution of votes for Ward 11 City Councillor.
 Analysis indicates that 20% of Ward11 votes were cast in advance and are thus not associated with a voting station.
-I will only be looking at votes associated with a voting station so that I can compare them with community demographics in phase two. **I should come back and look at the vote distribution in advance voters to see if it matches in-person voting trends if possible.**
+I will only be looking at votes associated with a voting station so that I can compare them with community demographics in Stage Two.

+<span style = "color: red;">**I should come back and look at the vote distribution in advance voters to see if it matches in-person voting trends if possible.**</span>

 ```r
 # create a df of just Ward11